 ……..

 A Probe Request frame may contain Probe Response Reception Time element.
-When present, the Max Channel Time Max Reception Time field of the Probe Response Reception Time element of the Probe Request frame is set to the Max Channel Time MaxChannelTime of the MLME-SCAN.request as defined in 8,4.2.178.
+When present, the Max Channel Time MaxChannelTime field of the Probe Response Reception Time element of the Probe Request frame is set to the Max Channel Time MaxChannelTime of the MLME-SCAN.request as defined in 8,4.2.178.

 Change the sentence in Section 10.1.4.3.8 of TGai Draft D0.5 as follows: (P65L6)